IBM/roks-openshift-ai-da/README.md

 <br/><br/>
 If you choose OpenShift 4.15 or greater, Red Hat CoreOS will be specified as the worker node operating system.
 <br/><br/>
-This DA can be a bit inconsistent as it relies on the fact that the cluster is in the proper state to repond to the installation of operators.
-The terraform will wait for the cluster to be ready with the Ingress in a ready state, but things like the OperatorHub and its pods must also be ready.
-Sometimes the Schematics workspace will fail due to the cluster not quite being ready even though the status says it is.
-Also, the last step in the installation is an attempt to show the Nvidia GPU Operator and the OpenShift AI operator pod status.
-These may not quite be done yet but the DA will finish.
-If the Schematics workspace fails, try running it again before jumping to bug investigation.
-See the bottom of this ReadMe for ways to validate proper operator installation.

 ## Created Resources
 The following items will get created:
 1. A resource group if you don't provide the name of an existing one (default value is `rhoai-resource-group`)